Superstack IoT Platform

 - ✅ Debug library

-Standard libraries which are not included are superseded by similar device specific libraries:
+Standard libraries which are not included are superseded by similar Device specific libraries:

 - ❎ File IO functions - Replaced by the non-volatile memory library

-- ❎ Operating system functions - Replaced by the timekeeping and device libraries
+- ❎ Operating system functions - Replaced by the timekeeping and Device libraries

-The following device-specific libraries allow access to all aspects of the device I/O and feature set such as LTE-based communication and GPS.
+The following Device-specific libraries allow access to all aspects of the Device I/O and feature set such as LTE-based communication and GPS.
 Additionally, some other libraries provide convenient functions for running DSP operations and type conversions.

 These functions may accept a combination of positional and named arguments.
 Named arguments are passed as tables which essentially expect key-value pairs.
 Most of these keys will take on a default value if not provided.
 These are marked as optional.